icyflame/blog/_posts/2022-08-06-the-keyboard-logs.md

 body.

 I was constrained to using a membrane keyboard because I wanted to use the split form factor at work, where I was doing a majority of my typing.
-(I had not started taking Smart Notes (TODO Link) yet in 2019.)
+(I had not started [taking Smart Notes](/2020/07/09/book-review-take-smart-notes) yet in 2019.)
 There weren't many membrane keyboards which had the split form factor.
 In fact, there were only a couple that I can remember.
 Out of these, the Kinesis had good reviews.
 So, I bought a second-hand one off of Mercari[^2], a marketplace app for second-hand goods.
 The price was good and there was little risk in this purchase because if I did not like the keyboard I could simply sell off the keyboard on Mercari once again, at a slightly lower price.

 I used this keyboard at home for a couple weeks to become familiar with the layout.
 Getting used to the split form factor was hard at first.
 The temptation to reach for `H` or `G` on the wrong half